berke-celikel/berke-celikel.github.io/publications.md

 permalink: /publications/
 ---

 Below is a selection of my academic and professional writing.
-More publications will be added soon.
+More will be added soon.

 ---